Education Benefits for Military Personnel, Spouses and Dependents

 Active Duty Saves Over 50% on Tuition

 A special tuition rate applies to active-duty servicemembers (including Reservists and Guardsmen who are currently activated, mobilized or recalled to active duty), and their spouses and dependents.
 NEC’s standard tuition rate of $1,580 per 4-credit course is reduced to $750 per 4-credit course.
 This represents a savings of over 52%.
-Additionally, special military pricing is an additional education benefit for veterans, Reservists, Guardsmen, spouses and dependents of disabled or deceased veterans – 10% savings on undergraduate tuition.
+Additionally, special military pricing is an additional education benefit for Reservists and Guardsmen non-activated, who will receive a flat rate of $1,000 per course.
+Veterans, spouses and dependents of disabled or deceased veterans receive 10% savings on undergraduate tuition.

 Military Education Benefits